Ontario Campus Parking Association (OCPA)

 5.6 An executive committee term is for two years and will commence at the conclusion of the Annual General Meeting.
 Members may serve a maximum of two consecutive terms in each position.

-5.7 The institutional member from the Annual General Meeting host institution will be an ex-officio non-voting member of the Executive Committee.
-The one-year term will commence at the conclusion of the
+5.7 The institutional member from the Annual General Meeting (AGM) host institution will be an ex-officio non-voting member of the Executive Committee.
+The one-year term will commence at the conclusion of the Annual General Meeting.

 6.1 Nominations and elections for the executive members shall be held at the Annual General Meeting and conference.

-6.3 Elections for President and Vice President will be held on even numbered years.
+6.3 Elections for President and Secretary will be held on the same calendar year.

 7. EXECUTIVE COMMITTEE